Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ### Developing the COC Template View

-Finally, once all the components have been wired up, we may proceed to style our Certificate of Completion.
+Finally, once all the components have been wired up, we may proceed to style our 📜 Certificate of Completion.

 To change how the data is being renderered, we simply create a React component that takes in the raw document in the `document` props and render the corresponding HTML code.

-For our COC, we will simply display the following text:
+For our 📜 Certificate of Completion, we will simply display the following text:

 ```text
 OpenAttestation Tutorial Certificate of Completion